-Domestic violence (sometimes called family violence or partner abuse) is an ongoing pattern of abusive or coercive behaviours used by the abuser to establish power and control over their intimate partner.
-Cyclical in nature, domestic violence is not just hitting, slapping or threatening to hurt.
-It is also emotional, psychological, sexual and financial abuse.
+Domestic violence (sometimes called family violence, partner abuse, or intimate partner violence) is an ongoing pattern of abusive or coercive behaviours used by the abuser to establish power and control over their partner.
+Cyclical in nature, domestic violence is not just physical hitting, slapping or threatening to hurt.
+It is also emotional, sexual, psychological intimidation, verbal abuse and using electronic devices to harass and control.
 Abuser behaviours include name-calling, insults, lying, controlling finances and isolating the partner from friends or family.
-It often escalates, becoming more severe or more frequent over time.
+It often escalates, becoming more severe or more frequent over time, and having serious and even lethal consequences.